 - Victim’s representative, on their behalf (e.g. family member, friend, carer, councillor, MP or another professional person, all with victims consent only).

 When can the Community Trigger be activated?

-You can activate the Community Trigger if you have complained to a Local Authority, Police and/or Registered Social Landlord three times about separate anti-social behaviour incidents in the last six months and believe that the action taken has been inadequate.
+You can activate the Community Trigger if you have complained to a Local Authority, Police and/or Registered Social Landlord three times about separate ASB incidents in the last six months and believe that the action taken has been inadequate.

-For the Community Trigger to be activated, each complaint must be made within one month of the anti-social behaviour incident occurring, and all three complaints must be made within six months of the first complaint.
+For the Community Trigger to be activated, each complaint must be made within one month of the ASB incident occurring, and all three complaints must be made within six months of the first complaint.

 The Community Trigger may also be activated where five individuals or groups from the local community have complained separately to the Local Authority, Registered Social Landlord and/or Police in the last six months about the same location, culprit or problem, and they believe that the action taken has been inadequate.

 Finally, the Community Trigger may be activated if you have complained to the Council, Police and/or Registered Social Landlord about separate hate incidents in the last six months, and believe the action taken has been inadequate.
 A Hate Incident is any incident whose main motivation is the disability, race, religion, transgender identity or sexual orientation of the victim.

 If you feel that your complaint meets the criteria detailed above, there are several ways in which you can apply to activate the Community Trigger, as follows: